-Coconut is one amazing food.
-It can be turned into flour, milk, oil, butter, cream, you can drink the water, and simply eat the coconut as is.
+Coconut is one amazing ingredient.
+It can be turned into flour, milk, oil, butter, or cream, and you can drink the water or simply eat the coconut as is.

 It can be purchased fresh, shredded in packages or cans, sweetened or unsweetened, and used as an ingredient in soups, curries, smoothies, desserts, and more.

 As its name applies, coconut cream is a thick and creamy substance made by steeping shredded coconut in hot coconut water combined with cream or milk and then cooled.
 It is used as a thickening agent for soups, curries, smoothies, or desserts.

 Coconut cream is available in cans in the supermarket (usually in the international foods aisle), but it is actually easy to make your own at home with this recipe using freshly grated coconut.